 Hidden away in the North York Moors is the pretty village of Goathland.
 This moorland village is a great base for walkers, history buffs and holidaymakers.

 Goathland is a bracing moorland village situated on the eastern edge of the North York Moors National Park.
-Close to Whitby, York and the Yorkshire Coast it’s an ideal base for walkers, history buffs and holiday makers alike.
-To help you plan your visit to Goathland we’ve researched the local area to bring you the best places to eat and drink, a shortlist of the best places to stay and found out all the best of the things to see and do.
-But first, here’s a few words on the history of this mythical place to whet your appetite and to inspire your visit.
+Close to Whitby, York and the Yorkshire Coast, it’s an ideal base for walkers, history buffs and holidaymakers alike.
+To help you plan your visit here is some information about the local area, including the best places to eat and drink, a shortlist of the best places to stay and the best things to see and do.
+Goathland is situated approximately 20 minutes from Whitby (approx 9 miles).
+Click here to get directions.

-Historically known as ‘Godelandia’, the area now known as Goathland was gifted to Osmund the Priest and the brethren of the hermitage by King Henry I. The king granted this land in memory of the soul of his mother Queen Matilda, as recorded in the charter of 1109, which is held at Whitby Abbey.
+Historically known as ‘Godelandia’, the area was gifted to Osmund the Priest and the brethren of the hermitage by King Henry I. The king granted this land in memory of the soul of his mother Queen Matilda, as recorded in the charter of 1109, which is held at Whitby Abbey.

 Goathland, or ‘Good Land’, or even ‘Goda’s Land’, is a popular tourist village situated in the North York Moors and is 40 miles from York and just nine miles from Whitby, which makes this wonderful moorland village a top choice for walkers seeking easy access to the best of the region.

 Goathland has a number of famous connections including an appearance in the hit ITV show ‘Heartbeat’, you may remember the village was called ‘Aidensfield’, with characters such as ‘Greengrass’ and housewives favourite Nick Berry, playing the role of local bobby, ‘PC Nick Rowan’.
 More recently Goathland Railway Station appeared in the internationally known Harry Potter films, as ‘Hogsmeade’.
 Is that Ron Weasley over there on the platform?